Best Electric Guitars for Beginners: Top 10 Picks

 • Intonation Issues (Out of Tune Up the Neck): If open strings are in tune but notes higher on the fretboard are off.

 • Simple Fix: This requires adjusting the individual bridge saddles.
-It’s a precise process often best done with a tuner and can be learned with a guide or handled by a professional.
+It’s a precise process often best done with a tuner or handled by a professional.

 • Difficulty Staying in Tune: Could be old strings, faulty tuners, or a poorly cut nut.